 AEM provides an impressive platform to manage mobile apps, websites, campaign management, and more beyond website management.

-Adobe Experience Manager Architecture comprises the following as shown in the below image:
+AEM Architecture comprises the following, as shown in the below image:

 AEM primarily collects jars, servlets, Java classes, JSPs[Java Server Pages], and static resources like HTML, images, and assets.
 JRE is required to power this architecture.